 Part 6 — Miscellaneous

-29. Contraventions that may lead to impounding of goods — s.
-3.37
+29. Contraventions that may lead to impounding of goods (Act s.
+3.37)

 (1) A contravention of a regulation or local law made under the Act can lead to the impounding of goods involved in the contravention if —